Talk to others with an Ostomy

-I have a friend who will soon be flying from TN to N.C. and she was given two cards, one that is blue that said Urgent use of bathroom....guess that is for emergencies and a white one that she is to show to the scanners and they are suppose to take me to a private room to be "pat down".
-Has anyone else flown recently and recieved these cards and do they work when needed?
+I have a friend who will soon be flying from TN to N.C. and she was given two cards, one that is blue that said Urgent use of bathroom....guess that is for emergencies and a white one that she is to show to the scanners and they are supposed to take me to a private room to be "pat down".
+Has anyone else flown recently and received these cards and do they work when needed?

-She is also scared of "blowing up" in flight which I doubt will happen but has anyone traveled recently and if so have you experienced any problems either with security or in flight problems?
+She is also scared of "blowing up" in flight which I doubt will happen but has anyone traveled recently and if so have you experienced any problems either with security or in-flight problems?

 I have had my colostomy for 4 years but have not flown in that time and she has not had hers a year yet and is new to this.

-Good morning Survivor48, Great post!
+Good morning Survivor48, great post!
 I just returned from Memphis a month ago and flew there.
 Since surgery, I have flown several times and so far, have had no real issues.
-I have an ilesostomy so I do need to empty my pouch a bit more often.
+I have an ileostomy so I do need to empty my pouch a bit more often.
 What I usually do while waiting in the security line is tell one of the officers that I wear an appliance.
 I am very forthcoming at the airport and even offer to show them if they have doubt.
 I really do not care who hears me talk about it in the airport.
 When I am traveling/flying mostly, I do not eat any huge meals that morning.
 I am a breakfast eater so I keep it light so my output is minimal.
 I also empty my pouch prior to boarding the plane.
 I have not had any issues with ballooning which was a fear of mine too.
 I used to think the pouch would burst off as the plane took off.
 I do use a pouch with a filter so gas can escape, keeping the pouch as flat as possible.
 Be prepared when flying too.
-Remember not to check your luggage with your extra products....place them in your carry on luggage.
+Remember not to check your luggage with your extra products....place them in your carry-on luggage.
 You want product available in case of an emergency.
-Also, I pack a change of clothing in my carry on as well.
+Also, I pack a change of clothing in my carry-on as well.
 Just in case I need to change... you understand.
 Enjoy your trip!
-Flyiing is very doable with an ostomy.
+Flying is very doable with an ostomy.
 Take care.
 Sincerely, LadyHope

 Your friend will be fine.
 I don't know what kind of ostomy your friend has but TN to NC is an up and down flight, that maybe will be an hour and a half flight tops.
 Just tell her to use the bathroom before she gets on the plane.
 I've never heard of the cards before.

-It's not a bad idea to have a change of clothes and 1 or 2 precut pouches or 2 piece or what ever she uses, as well as some wet wipes in her carry on.
+It's not a bad idea to have a change of clothes and 1 or 2 precut pouches or 2 piece or whatever she uses, as well as some wet wipes in her carry-on.

-I have an ileostomy and I travel all of the time.
+I have an ileostomy and I travel all the time.
 Here is what your friend can expect and her options.

 The new scanners will pick up the ostomy and what usually happens is a TSA agent will take you aside, you tell them you have an ostomy.
 They will then take you aside, ask you to rub both palms on the ostomy over your shirt or blouse.
 They will then take a flat sample swab, rub it on both palms and then they put the sample in their analyzer.
 The analyzer will not detect a threat and you will be on your way.

 Smaller airports still only have metal detectors and you won't even have to worry.
 I myself signed up for TSA Precheck.
 It only costs about $140, but I do that because I travel frequently and most of the time, you go through the metal detector instead of a scanner.
-And depending how long the flight is, I don't eat anything until about an hour before I get on a plane, if at all.
+And depending on how long the flight is, I don't eat anything until about an hour before I get on a plane, if at all.
 This way I know my ostomy won't have output for about 4 hours or so.
 I've had some gas expand the bag a tiny bit but it's nothing.

 I hope this helps your friend in some way.
 Please let me know if you have any other questions.